February 12, 2026 • 21 min read

 - Create a framework for evaluation: Model cards should establish a standardized framework for evaluating an AI model’s performance and limitations.
 These documents provide clear, concise details on how a model performs under various conditions (both expected conditions and edge-case scenarios), creating a baseline for ongoing monitoring and validation.

 Putting model cards into practice presents a few common roadblocks, from inconsistent documentation to the sheer effort of manual creation.
 But these are far from insurmountable.
-With a clear strategy, you can build a process that makes creating and maintaining model cards a seamless part of your AI development lifecycle.
+With a clear strategy, you can build a process that makes creating and maintaining model cards seamless within your AI development lifecycle.
+The key is to focus on standards, integration, and the right technology.

 Model cards shouldn’t be an afterthought created right before deployment.
 To be truly effective, they must be living documents that evolve with the model.
 Integrate model card creation and updates directly into your development workflow, alongside code reviews and security scans.
 Update model cards whenever there are significant changes to the model, how it’s used, or who it’s used on.